 But Andrew’s biggest claim to fame may be that he recruited his brother to follow Jesus.
-The fourth gospel reports that after meeting Jesus, he ‘first of all” or ‘immediately’ went to Simon and told him that he had found the Messiah.
-It was at this moment that Jesus, “looking at [Simon] closely,” decided to rename him Cephas, or Peter.
+The fourth gospel reports that after meeting Jesus, he ‘first of all’ or ‘immediately’ went to Simon and told him that he had found the Messiah.
+It was at this moment that Jesus, “looking at [Simon] closely,” decided to rename him Cephas, Peter, the Rock.

-About Peter we know a great deal more than we do about his brother, on account Peter’s subsequent significance for the church, which is inestimable.
-And so Andrew turns out to have something on common with his former guru—although both men are still honored highly in Christian memory, others eclipsed them in our remembrance; the Baptist and Andrew are holy second fiddles.
+About Peter we know a great deal more than we do about his brother, because of Peter’s subsequent significance for the church, which is inestimable.
+And so Andrew turns out to have something in common with his former guru—although both men are still honored in Christian memory, others eclipsed them in our remembrance; the Baptist and Andrew are holy second fiddles.
 Role models for most of us, I’d say.

 Andrew appears in some other key scenes in the gospels, such as that day when thousands were hungry after a long day of teaching and healing.
 Jesus, who wants to feed the crowd, asks his disciples if they have any food.
 Andrew’s the one who tells him about the boy with five loaves of bread.

 Along with Peter, James and John, he asks, ‘Is it now you will restore the kingdom?’, which prompts one of Jesus’ eschatological discourses.
 You know—the crazy stuff most preachers dread having to wrestle to the ground on the first Sunday of Advent every year.
 For this prompting question we do not necessarily thank our saint of the day.